chungusg/hotlink-archive-template/README.md

 ## Optional Steps

-### Make deployment (fully or semi-)Manual
+### Make deployment (semi-)Manual
-You can play with cloudflare and github to make deployment of your site completely manual.
+You can play with cloudflare and github to make deployment of your site a manual step you have to trigger, instead of automatic with each commit (default setting).
 This is a safeguard in case you accidentally make a change or delete something from your github, it won't affect your website.
-#### Semi-Manual
+#### Deploy w/ Branches
-You could do a semi-automatic deployment, with a "Production" branch on your github that is separate from the branch you edit.
+You could do a semi-automatic deployment with a "Production" branch on your github that is separate from the branch you edit.
 This creates an extra step before anything is published on Cloudflare.
 A safeguard against accidental changes/deletion of sorts :)

 <img src="https://hotlink-archive-template.pages.dev/rename1/pages-settings.gif" alt="navigate to settings on cloudflare">